temporalio/documentation/docs/python/how-to-set-a-heartbeat-timeout-in-python.md

 ---
 id: how-to-set-a-heartbeat-timeout-in-python
-title: How to set a heartbeat timeout in Python
+title: How to set a Heartbeat Timeout in Python
-sidebar_label: Set a heartbeat timeout
+sidebar_label: Set a Heartbeat Timeout
-description: Set a heartbeat timeout
+description: Set a Heartbeat Timeout
 tags:
   - developer-guide
   - sdk